-You can ask some of the people from your company’s HR department in order to come up with the most effective question.
+You can ask some of the people from your company’s HR department to come up with the most effective question.
 And don’t just include questions about yourself.
-You should also ask about how your employees are feeling inside the company, and what can be done in order to make their stay better.
+You should also ask about how your employees are feeling inside the company, and what can be done to make their stay better.

 This one ties in with our previous point.
-Once you have gathered all the information you need through interviews and surveys, you can hire a professional coach in order to help you analyze it.
+Once you have gathered all the information you need through interviews and surveys, you can hire a professional coach to help you analyze it.

-Furthermore, they could attend meetings along with you in order to pick up on your verbal and non-verbal behavior toward your employees and zero in on potential issues.
-Once they have done that, they can also help you determine the underlying cause of problematic behavior.
+Furthermore, they could attend meetings along with you to pick up on your verbal and non-verbal behaviour toward your employees and zero in on potential issues.
+Once they have done that, they can also help you determine the underlying cause of problematic behaviour.

 Also, even if you are already a capable leader that is respected by its employees, there is always room for improvement.
-Sometimes, you need an outsider’s perspective in order to see things better.
+Sometimes, you need an outsider’s perspective to see things better.